TritonDataCenter/rfd/rfd/0018/README.md

 lookup from PAPI to allow all 3 of these to work so that customers can set and query based on them.

-Similar to package, we'd add `com.joyent.networks` for allowing a user to specify a list of networks they have access to.
-As users may want more than one attached to a container, this should allow multiple values.
-Since we cannot have multiple --label options with the same key, the current thinking is that we'd
+Similar to package, we'd add `triton.networks` and `triton.network.public` to provide users the flexibility of selecting networks from the ones they have access to.
+As users may want more than one network attached to a container, `triton.networks` should allow multiple values.
+Since we cannot have multiple `--network` or `--label` options with the same key, the current thinking is that we'd allow:
-allow:

 ```
-docker create --label "com.joyent.networks=networkA,networkB [...]
+docker create --label "triton.networks=networkA,networkB [...]
 ```

 where the value for the key here is a comma separated list of one or more networks.
 Then when doing filtering we could allow:

 ```
-docker ps --filter "label=com.joyent.networks=networkA,networkB"
+docker ps --filter "label=triton.networks=networkA,networkB"
-docker ps --filter "label=com.joyent.network=networkA"  # with some magic
+docker ps --filter "label=triton.networks=networkA"
 ```

 so that you could look up VMs with a specific combination of networks, or all VMs matching a single network.

+When user wants a container to present itself on a public network that is different from the default external network configured in the data center, the user would specify the `triton.network.public` label to set the desired "public" network, whether it is external or internal.

+The single-value `--network` argument will still be supported for compatibility with Docker.
+It should work together with `--label triton.network.public`.
+However if both `--network` and `--label triton.networks` are specified, the `--network` value will be ignored.

+Combining the different network arguments above would enable the user to attach a container to the desired default or non-default, fabric or non-fabric networks at provisioning time.

+When the same network is passed more than once through these argunments, the duplicated values should be eliminated so that the container does not end up having more than one NIC on the same network.

+Finally network pools should be allowed and work in the same way as individual networks when it comes to specifying networks in these network arguments.

 ## Future Considerations